-First and foremost, ales and lagers are brewed using different types of and fermentation processes.
+First and foremost, ales and lagers are brewed using different types of yeast and fermentation processes.
 Ales are typically top-fermented at higher temperatures, which produces a range of flavors and aromas.
 Lagers, on the other hand, are bottom-fermented at lower temperatures, resulting in a cleaner and crisper taste profile.

-Rolling Rock, being a lager, follows the traditional lager process.
+Rolling Rock, being a lager, follows the traditional lager brewing process.
 It undergoes a longer, colder fermentation that helps to develop its smooth and light-bodied characteristics.
 This is in contrast to pale ales, which are known for their fuller body and more pronounced hop flavors.

 In terms of appearance, Rolling Rock is indeed extra pale in color, as its name suggests.
 It pours a clear, bright golden hue that is reminiscent of a classic lager.
-Pale ales, on the other hand, tend to have a deeper amber or copper color, often with a slight haze due to the use of more and .
+Pale ales, on the other hand, tend to have a deeper amber or copper color, often with a slight haze due to the use of more malt and hops.

 Moving on to taste, Rolling Rock is known for its mild and approachable flavor profile.
 It has a subtle malt sweetness with a hint of graininess, balanced by a gentle hop bitterness.
 The hops used in Rolling Rock are not as prominent as those found in pale ales, which are characterized by their hop-forward nature and often showcase a range of hop flavors such as citrus, pine, or floral notes.